CHRONIC DISEASE MANAGEMENT

 The Medicare system for chronic disease management is quite complicated though, and hard for patients and practitioners alike to understand!
 If done properly, it will allow you to plan out your healthcare, and hopefully achieve better outcomes in the long run.

-This page will discuss GP Management Plans, Team Care Arrangements, and who may or may not be eligible for Medicare rebates for allied health.
+This page will discuss GP Chronic Condition Management Plans and who may be eligible for Medicare rebates for allied health.

 WHAT IS A CHRONIC DISEASE?

 In this situation, any medical condition that lasts 6 months or more is considered a chronic disease.
 A typical example is Type 2 diabetes, which may involve seeing different types of health practitioners over a period of many years.
 Other examples include heart disease (eg after a heart attack), COPD, some types of arthritis, or kidney disease.
 Children and young people may also qualify with conditions such as autism spectrum disorder, cerebral palsy, cystic fibrosis.
-Many doctors also consider that chronic pain is a condition that can benefit from comprehensive care plans.
+Chronic pain is another condition that can benefit from comprehensive care plans.

 CAN I GET A REFERRAL TO THE PHYSIO?

-Yes, for some people with chronic conditions Medicare can allow this.
+Yes, for people with chronic conditions Medicare can allow this.
 But the purpose of the system is not just to write referral letters!
-Your GP will want to take quite a bit of time planning your care and setting up the system before any referral can be written.
-Only people with both a GP Management Plan AND a Team Care Arrangements are eligible.
-You will not qualify for both of these unless your medical condition is quite complex, so please understand if your GP decides that you are not eligible.
+Your GP and probably the practice nurse will need to take quite a bit of time planning your care and setting up the system before any referral can be written.
+You will not qualify for a referral unless you have a chronic condition that will last 6 months or more and benefit from allied health referral, so please understand if your GP decides that you are not eligible.

 Step 1: